 That’s where time blocking comes in.

-Time blocking (and its close cousins time boxing, task batching, and day theming) is a simple, yet effective way to take back control of your workday.
+Time blocking (and its close cousins, time boxing, task batching, and day theming) is a simple yet effective way to take back control of your time.

 Try time blocking if you...

-Juggle many different projects/responsibilities (Jack Dorsey uses day theming to run two major companies at the same time)
+Juggle many different projects/responsibilities (Jack Dorsey used day theming to run two major companies at the same time)

-Spend too much time in “reactive mode”, responding to email and messages
+Spend too much time in “reactive mode,” responding to emails and messages

 Find their day chopped up by meetings